-New employees are required to attend in-person Sexual Harassment Prevention Training (SHPT).
-Individuals can register for an upcoming in-person training session by going to Western’s Training website and clicking on “Equal Opportunity Office.”
+New permanent employees are required to attend in-person Sexual Harassment Prevention Training (SHPT).
+Individuals can register for an upcoming in-person training session by signing in to Western’s Learning Management System.

 Other Equal Opportunity & Diversity Training